kuzudb/cypher-vs-sql-workshop/README.md

 | 2 | Find **all possible** direct or indirect `Transfer` flows/paths **from** an account owned by George **to** to an account owned by `ezimmerman@yahoo.com` (This person's name is "Edward").
 For indirect transfers, only find those up to length 5.  <br>**Hint:** Specify variable-length or [recursive](https://docs.kuzudb.com/cypher/query-clauses/match/#match-variable-lengthrecursive-relationships) relationships in Cypher using the Kleene star operator `*` followed by the min and max length for the paths.
 | 3a | Find a **shortest** `Transfer` path **from** George's account to Edward's account. <br>**Hint:** Kùzu's Cypher dialect has a native clause to match [a single shortest path](https://docs.kuzudb.com/cypher/query-clauses/match/#single-shortest-path).
 | 3b | Find **all shortest** `Transfer` paths **from** George's account to Edward's account. <br>**Hint:** Kùzu's Cypher dialect has a native clause to match [all shortest paths](https://docs.kuzudb.com/cypher/query-clauses/match/#all-shortest-paths).
-| 4 | Find **all** indirect connections of **any type** between the `Person` nodes representing George and Edward up to length 5.
+| 4 | Find **all** direct and indirect connections of **any type** between the `Person` nodes representing George and Edward up to length 5.
 We are searching for any possible paths, i.e., the labels of the edges do not have to be only `Owns` or `Transfer`; they can also be `LivesIn` as well.
 That is, the path between the two people can consist of any sequence of _any_ labels.
 Further, we also do not need the connections to be in a particular direction. <br>**Hint:** Use Cypher's flexible relationship matching using [multiple labels](https://docs.kuzudb.com/cypher/query-clauses/match/#match-relationships-with-multi-labels) or [any labels](https://docs.kuzudb.com/cypher/query-clauses/match/#match-relationships-with-any-label).
 Also use the undirected relationship patterns for the `-[:Transfer]-` to avoid getting an empty result.
 | 5 | **a)** Find the account that has the highest number of incoming transactions. <br>**Hint:** Use [group by and aggregate](https://docs.kuzudb.com/cypher/query-clauses/return/#group-by-and-aggregations) to *count* of incoming edges.
 For reference, all possible aggregate functions are [here](https://docs.kuzudb.com/cypher/expressions/aggregate-functions/). <br> **b)** Find an important account that has received the most dollars. <br>**Hint:** Do a [group by and aggregate](https://docs.kuzudb.com/cypher/query-clauses/return/#group-by-and-aggregations) to *sum* of the amounts on the incoming edges.
 | 6 | Find the accounts that are the "most central" using a graph algorithm.
 We will use the notion of highest “betweenness centrality” (BC). <br> **Note:** This part will be done in Python via the NetworkX library.

 > [!NOTE]
 > Betweenness centrality is a measure of the number of shortest paths that pass through a node.
 It is calculated as the number of shortest paths that pass through a node divided by the total number of shortest paths between all pairs of nodes.

+## SQL queries

+The SQL queries that are possible to write for each corresponding Cypher query are provided in the `sql` directory. it is not required to run these queries for the workshop -- they are provided for reference.